7 C’s of Communication

 The 7 C’s of communication, also known as the 7 principles of communication are a useful way to ensure good and business communication.
 The 7 C’s of Communication provide a useful check list as a result of which both written and verbal communication pass off in a clear, plain, target group-oriented and well-structured manner.

 Concrete business communication is also about a clear message.
 This is often supported by factual material such as research data and figures.
-The words used as well as the sentence structure can be interpreted uni-vocally.
+The subject matter as well as the sentence structure can be interpreted uni-vocally.
 Nothing is left to the imagination.

 In addition to considering the feelings and points of view of the target group, it is also important to approach the audience in a friendly and courteous manner.
 Use of terms that show respect for the receiver contribute towards effective communication.